Skip to main content

 Welcome to the Codex integration guide.
-This guide will help you connect ByteRover with the Codex VS Code extension in just a few minutes, giving your AI assistant persistent memory across all your coding sessions.
+This guide will help you connect ByteRover with Codex CLI, providing persistent memory of your coding patterns and solutions.

 What You’ll Need